Daniel Caldwell: Early life and education

-Caldwell attended Tamalpais High School, transferring to Sir Francis Drake High School in Fairfax when it opened in 1951.
+Caldwell attended Tamalpais High School, transferring to Sir Francis Drake High School in San Anselmo, California when it opened in 1951.
 He graduated from Drake in 1952.

 Teaching career

 Caldwell taught drama for 37 years at Tamalpais High School, from 1962 until his retirement in 1999.
 In 1976, with Michelle Swanson, he cofounded the Ensemble Theatre Company of Marin (ETC), which later changed its name to the Conservatory Theatre Ensemble (CTE).
 Calwell and Swanson won the F. Loren Winship Secondary School Theatre Award from the American Alliance of Theatre and Education in 1988 and 1990.

-Notable former students at Tam and CTE include Michael Thomsett (Class of 1966), Kathleen Quinlan (Class of 1972), Courtney Thorne-Smith (1985), Michael Aron (1986), Tupac Shakur (1989) and Merritt Butrick (September 3, 1959 – March 17, 1989) in the mid 70's.
+Notable former students at Tam and CTE include Kathleen Quinlan (Class of 1972), Courtney Thorne-Smith (1985), Tupac Shakur (1989) and Merritt Butrick in the mid 70's.

 In 2002, the Tamalpais Union High School District named the new theater under construction at Tam the "Daniel Caldwell Performing Arts Center."
 The new Center was completed and opened in 2006.